Impact of the COVID-19 pandemic on the military

 Armed forces play a crucial role when responding to crises and emergencies.
-In response to the Covid-19 pandemic, the armed forces were readily deployed in many countries to assist the civilian medical personnel and overwhelmed hospitals by creating additional hospitals and providing other additional resources.
-Apart from the management of the health crises, the COVID-19 pandemic has had a significant impact on the military operations.
+In response to the COVID-19 pandemic, militaries were readily deployed in many countries to assist the civilian medical personnel and overwhelmed hospitals by creating additional hospitals and providing other additional resources.
+Apart from the management of the health crises, the pandemic has had a significant impact on the military operations.
 The security and defence related aspects including the missions, operations and training were adversely affected with the Covid-19.
 The broad spread of Covid can limit the defence forces' ability to carry out a mission.
 Many military training and exercises have been postponed or cancelled.

-Impact of Covid-19
+Impact of COVID-19

-Impact on Recruit Training
+Impact on recruit training

 Recruit training that involves several hundred recruits increased the safety risk during the Covid pandemic.
 Limiting the spread of Covid was a top priority to ensure that the training can be conducted without interruption.
 The immediate measure to limit the spread of the pandemic was to limit the movement of trainees and trainers through lockdown, quarantine and so on.